-Step 3 (Week 3) - Board President or Facilitator will gather all Board member inputs for collation into evaluation form (Appendix A) by filling in all sections of the forms from Board input.
+Step 3 (Week 3) - Board President or Facilitator will gather all Board member inputs for collation into evaluation form (Appendix A) by filling in all sections of the forms from Board input as well as staff input provided by District Counsel.
 Board President must be able to take all inputs and meld them into one draft Board message to the CEO.
 A statement of overall performance should be provided.
 This entire step may be done by the President directly, a designated sub-committee, consultant, or District Counsel.